-Significant hazard Who/what is at Risk?
-Risk Control measures in place L S R Essential premises services Potential for contracting COVID-19 via direct or indirect contact with someone displaying symptoms Staff, students >1 5 >5 Essential site maintenance should continue as normal Contractors entering site will do so by appointment and will abide by hygiene controls Staff or students with symptoms Potential for contracting COVID-19 via direct or indirect contact with someone displaying symptoms Staff, students No staff or students to attend if they are symptomatic.
-Those who display symptoms of one or more of the following: New and continuous cough high temp >37.8 loss/change to sense of smell/taste must return home as soon as possible and are must undertake a PCR test to authorise any absence.
-Where a new positive case of covid-19 is identified as being of the Omicron variant close contacts of the infected person may be asked to isolate for ten days.
-Identification of close contacts is the job of Test and Trace NOT of the school.
-In most cases, parents and carers will agree that a pupil with symptoms should not attend the school, given the potential risk to others.
-If a parent or carer insists on a pupil attending your school, you can take the decision to refuse the pupil if, in your reasonable judgement, it is necessary to protect other pupils and staff from possible infection with COVID-19.
-Your decision would need to be carefully considered in light of all the circumstances and current public health advice.
+Significant hazard Who/what is at Risk? sk Control measures in place L S R Essential premises services Potential for contracting COVID-19 via direct or indirect contact with someone displaying symptoms Staff, students >1 5 >5 Essential site maintenance should continue as normal Contractors entering site will do so by appointment and will abide by hygiene controls Staff or students with symptoms Potential for contracting COVID-19 via direct or indirect contact with someone displaying symptoms Staff, students No staff or students to attend if they are symptomatic.
+Those who display symptoms of one or more of the following: New and continuous cough high temp >37.8 loss/change to sense of smell/taste must return home as soon as possible and isolate for: Adults 5 days isolation period Children 3 days isolation period Children and staff who are infected can return to school, after the isolation period, if they have no symptoms and feel well enough to attend In most cases, parents and carers will agree that a pupil with symptoms should not attend the school, given the potential risk to others.
 Contact-free thermometer available if needed.
-Those displaying symptoms are to cover their mouth/nose with a tissue or paper towel until they can leave.

-Stocks of tissue, hand-sanitiser and cleaner-sanitiser to be located in this room.
+Those displaying symptoms are to cover their mouth/nose with a mask until they can leave.
+Stocks of tissue, hand-sanitiser and cleaner-sanitiser to be located in cleaning cupboards and spare office.
 PPE also to be on hand for use by staff assisting this person if this is unavoidable (see First Aid section).
 The room must then be cleaned in line with previously circulated guidance.

-If visual contamination is evident in the room e.g. saliva on table surfaces etc then PPE in the form of gloves, apron, and respirator to be worn for cleaning.
+table surfaces etc then PPE in the form of gloves, apron, and respirator to be worn for cleaning.
 Contaminated area to be pre-treated with Titan sanitiser.
-Identification of positive Other reasons to report direct to HPT are: Hospital admission with COVID like symptoms You think you may need to close due to numbers affected Someone in setting has been admitted to hospital You are getting significant media interest If escalated to HPT at PHE SW, all instruction received from the HPT would be followed.
-Increase in positive numbers in school For settings testing pupils, students and staff in asymptomatic test sites after the summer holidays, this section only applies after the initial two tests are complete.
-Cases identified in the test-on-return period should not trigger extra measures or escalation to the DfE helpline.
-Whichever of these thresholds is reached first: Staff, students 2 3 6 Contingency Plan to be developed to respond to increase in number of cases in school which must detail roles and responsibilities actions you would take to put it in place quickly e.g additional testing measures, reintroduction of face coverings (exl primary school), shielding or other measures, attendance restrictions in extreme cases on advice of DfE educational continuity: how you would ensure every child receives quantity and quality of education and support to which they are normally entitles how you would communicate changes to all stakeholders Identifying a group that is likely to have mixed closely will be different for each setting.
-For schools, this could include: • a
+Flow chart (v.23.0) from PHE SW to be followed in respect of any person who has tested positive.
+DfE phone number to be used as initial point of contact.
+Actions on flow chart followed depending on test result.
+If negative, staff or student can return to school.
+Positive test result would be communicated to DfE helpline (0800 046 8687).
+Other reasons to report direct to HPT are: Hospital admission with COVID like symptoms You think you may need to close due to numbers affected Someone in setting has been admitted to hospital You are getting significant media interest If escalated to HPT at PHE SW, all instruction received from the HPT would be followed.
+Increase in positive numbers in school Whichever of these thresholds is reached first: 5 children, pupils, students or staff, who are likely to have mixed closely, test positive for COVID-19 within a 10-day period; 10% of children, pupils, students or staff who are likely to have mixed closely test positive for COVID-19 within a 10-day period Staff, students 2 3 6 Contingency Plan to be developed to respond to increase in number of cases in school which must detail roles and responsibilities actions you would take to put it in place quickly e.g additional testing measures, reintroduction of face coverings (exl primary school), shielding or other measures, attendance restrictions in extreme cases on advice of DfE educational continuity: how you would ensure every child receives quantity and quality of education and support to which they are normally entitles how you would communicate changes to all stakeholders Review and reinforce the testing, hygiene and ventilation measures they already have in place.